 Note: This policy addresses bullying of District students.
 For purposes of this policy, the term bullying includes cyberbullying.
 For provisions regarding discrimination and harassment involving District students, see FFH.
 Note that FFI shall be used in conjunction with FFH for certain prohibited conduct.
-For reporting requirements related to child abuse and neglect, see process is a violation of District policy and is prohibited.

-FFG.

-BULLYING The District prohibits bullying, including cyberbullying, as defined by state law.
-Retaliation against anyone involved in the complaint electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.

-EXAMPLES Bullying of a student could occur by physical contact or through against any person who in good faith makes a report of bullying.

-RETALIATION The District prohibits retaliation by a student or District employee serves as a witness, or participates in an investigation.

-EXAMPLES Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
-Unlawful retaliation does not of unwarranted grade reductions.
-Onlawful retailation does no include petty slights or annoyances.

-FALSE CLAIM A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.

-TIMELY REPORTING Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+For reporting requirements related to child abuse and neglect, see FFG. ■ BULLYING PROHIBITED by state rict prohibits bullying, including cyberbullying, as defined law.
+Retaliation against anyone involved in the complaint is a violation of District policy and is prohibited. • EXAMPLES electroni teasing, property, of a student could occur by physical contact or through c means and may include hazing, threats, taunting, confinement, assault, demands for money, destruction of theft of valued possessions, name calling, rumor g, or ostracism. • RETALIATION against a rict prohibits retaliation by a student or District employee any person who in good faith makes a report of bullying, s a witness, or participates in an investigation. • EXAMPLES ostracisn or unwar s of retaliation may include threats, rumor spreading, n, assault, destruction of property, unjustified punishments, ranted grade reductions.
+Unlawful retaliation does not betty slights or annoyances. • FALSE CLAIM statemer t who intentionally makes a false claim, offers false nts, or refuses to cooperate with a District investigation g bullying shall be subject to appropriate disciplinary ■ REPC TIMELY DRTING • of bullying shall be made as soon as possible after the act or knowledge of the alleged act.
 A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

-REPORTING PROCEDURES

-STUDENT REPORT

-To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
-The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

-EMPLOYEE REPORT

-Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

-REPORT FORMAT
+FFI(LOCAL)

-A report may be made orally or in writing.
-The principal or designee shall reduce any oral reports to written form.

-NOTICE OF REPORT

-When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
-The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.
+- REPORTING PROCEDURES STUDENT REPORT To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying. - EMPLOYEE Any District employee who suspects or receives notice that a REPORT student or group of students has or may have experienced bullying shall immediately notify the principal or designee. - REPORT A report may be made orally or in writing.
+The principal or designee shall reduce any oral reports to written form. - NOTICE OF REPORT When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
+The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported. - PROHIBITED The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.

-PROHIBITED CONDUCT

-The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
 If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.

-INVESTIGATION OF REPORT

-The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
-The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

-CONCLUDING THE INVESTIGATION

-Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.
+If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct. - INVESTIGATIO N OF REPORT The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
+The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate. - CONCLUDING THE INVESTIGATION Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.